What is NLP?

 They wanted to know the psychological strategies great performers used – what they did and how they did it.
 They devised means for modelling these strategies so others could replicate their performance.
 This became the initial model of NLP.

 It was then continually tested and refined with their clients.
 As different groups heard about its benefits it spread across a whole range of human endeavours, including coaching, art, sport and business.

-The next section explores What does NLP offer?
+The next section explores your adventure: The NLP Adventure Starts

 Full NLP Techniques List

 What is NLP Section Index